Why do I have knee pain after having a baby?

 If you have Abdominal separation or Diastasis then Your abs aren't going to work properly, adding onto the load on the other core muslces.

-This can show up as pelvic floor dysfuction (like leaking urine when you sneeze or jump, or increase the symptoms of pelvic organ prolapse) and create a sore back and knees.
+This can show up as pelvic floor dysfuction (like leaking when you sneeze or jump, or increase the symptoms of pelvic organ prolapse) and create a sore back and knees.

 Work on building abdominal strength and get all of the core muscles to show up and work together.